- 1 Featured App

 Mini DAYZ - Survival Game

 Now here is something interesting.
-Someone has taken the gameplay from DayZ and created a top-down 2D recreation.
+Someone has taken the gameplay from DayZ and made a top-down 2D recreation.
 The thing is, it retains all of the problems found in the main game.
 Hunger and thirst build up way too quickly, even after just eating something, you will soon starve.
 Then there are performance issues, where the game freezes or has a poor framerate.
 While the gameplay itself can be fun, a lot of work needs to be done to make the performance and overall experience acceptable.
 Hopefully, the developers have it within them to fix what is wrong here, unlike the devs for the PC game.
 Honestly, though, at least Mini DAYZ - Survival Game is free, though there are some advertisements found within.

 How long can you survive in a post-apocalyptic world?
 Find out in Mini DAYZ now - an official pixel art rendition of the massively successful PC survival game - played by over 3 million fans.
 100% free, without in-app purchases.
 It is you against the world in Mini DAYZ: explore a randomly generated map and scavenge for food, ammo and supplies.